Center for Innovation in Teaching and Learning | American University of Sharjah

 Pre-Arrival Information

 Your contract has been signed and returned to the Office of the Chancellor, and now the process of getting to AUS commences.
 You should have received a welcome letter from Human Resources (HR) along with forms to complete and a list of required documents to be sent.
-For more information, download our New Faculty Welcome Kit.
+For more information, download our New Faculty StartUp Guide.
 This guide contains useful information about these services to help with your transition to AUS and the UAE.

 Orientation